collective/collective.ifttt/docs/index.rst

 Introduction
 ---------------------

-`ifttt.com <https://ifttt.com/discover>`_ .
-If This Then That, also known as IFTTT (pronounced /ɪft/), is a free web-based service to create chains of simple conditional statements, called applets.
-These applets are responsible to perform a configured action which got triggered by other web services such as Plone Site, Facebook, Pinterest, Youtube, Spotify etc.
+`ifttt.com <https://ifttt.com/discover>`_ - If This Then That, also known as IFTTT (pronounced /ɪft/) - is a free web-based service to create chains of simple conditional statements, called applets.
+These applets can perform a configured action in response to a trigger.
+Triggers and actions are web services provided by platforms such as Facebook, Pinterest, Youtube, Spotify - and now, Plone sites.

-Below are a few use stories of IFTTT applets for better understanding:
+Below are a few examples of IFTTT applets for better understanding:

- - If liked video on Youtube, then save the video details in Evernote
+ - If a video is liked on Youtube, then save the video details in Evernote
- - If profile picture gets changed on Facebook, then update same profile picture in Twitter
+ - If a profile picture gets changed on Facebook, then update the same profile picture on Twitter
- - If tagged in a photo on Facebook, then save it your phone gallery
+ - If I'm tagged in a photo on Facebook, then save it to my phone gallery
- - If receive a new email about a new Twitter follower in your Gmail inbox, then tweet the new follower a welcome message
+ - If I receive an email about a new Twitter follower in my Gmail inbox, then tweet the new follower a welcome message
- - Email me about Top Apps gone FREE in the Apple App Store.
- - If NASA post a new astronomy picture of the day, then add it to my screensaver gallery.
+ - If NASA posts a new astronomy picture of the day, then add it to my screensaver gallery.
+ - Email me about Top Apps that have become FREE in the Apple App Store.
- - Automatically unmute your Android phone when you get back home.
+ - Automatically unmute my Android phone when I get back home.
- - Add Spotify song from liked YouTube Video.
+ - Add a Spotify song from a liked YouTube Video.

 **collective.ifttt** is an addon which enables any Plone site to play in the IFTTT ecosystem by allowing you to create IFTTT applets.

-Below are a few user stories of IFTTT with Plone site.
+Below are a few examples of using IFTTT with Plone sites.

- - If published news on Plone Site, then tweet about it or post it on slack.
+ - If a news item is published, then tweet about it or post it on Facebook.
- - If published new event on Plone Site, then tweet about it
+ - If an event is published, then add it to my calendar.
- - If new user signed up for an event, then add him to the slack channel.
+ - If new users sign up for an event, then add them to a Slack channel.
- - If new applet gets published for Plone, then send me a notification about it.
+ - If content changes, then record who edited it in a Google spreadsheet.

 Contents
 --------

-With the following content you will learn how to create IFTTT applet for Plone Site.
+This documentation will teach you how to use collective.ifttt to create IFTTT applets for Plone sites.
-However, RSS feeds from Plone can be used on IFTTT without doing anything special.
-(No secret key, no IFTTT trigger needed.)
+We'll start with setting up a Plone RSS feed, which can be used on IFTTT without doing anything special.
+In the sections after that you will learn how to set up your IFTTT secret key and create IFTTT triggers, so you can create more customized applets.

 .. toctree::
    :maxdepth: 3